NEXT UP ON this.

-With mental health problems intensifying during the global pandemic, the demand for both telecounselling and helplines such as Lifeline, which received about 90,000 calls each month between March and July, has skyrocketed.
+With mental health problems intensifying during the global pandemic, the demand for both telecounselling and helplines such as Lifeline, which is on track to receive 1.2 million calls by the end of 2021, has skyrocketed.

 Dr Tristan Snell, a senior lecturer in psychology at Deakin and a counselling psychologist, says that in Victoria in particular, most mental health professionals have had to adapt to online-only consults for the foreseeable future.

 Meanwhile, the Australian government’s Job Outlook website also points to high demand for counsellors in general.
 ‘They talk about very strong job growth for counsellors over the next five, 10 years and it has been increasing,’ Dr Snell says.
 ‘It’s the same with psychologists of course, there’s more demand than there is supply.’

 So if you’re interested in making a career change to help others, what should you consider?

 If you’re a good listener, that’s a great start, Dr Snell says.

 ‘It’s not about advice giving; it’s about listening really carefully, and being empathetic and caring,’ he says.
 ‘They can see the best in other people so they have a positive regard towards the client, and they can express something genuine to support other people.’

 While you can definitely learn listening skills, Dr Snell says some people find it easier than others.

 There are two distinct areas of phone counselling: helplines such as Beyond Blue and MensLine Australia (which are sometimes staffed by volunteers) and telecounselling, Dr Snell says.

 Those working on helplines tend to deal with single calls, which can be anonymous and focus on a caller’s immediate needs rather than ongoing concerns.